 The proof that umami is concrete is that MSG is in so many megacorp junk foods despite its reputation.
 It’s typically listed as “monosodium glutamate” in the US, flavor enhancer E621 in Europe, or sometimes simply “natural flavor” if glutamic acid is used directly.
 This is not to mention numerous related compounds that are used to either avoid the red flag of “MSG” or ensure it appears far down the ingredient list.
 For a long time, I thought MSG was a food additive more like "Red 40", that it had some obscure food-science use and junk food companies were either too lazy or callous to replace it.
 It turns out it's more like salt.
 Good luck taking that out of your Cheetos.

-Regarding the safety, you’re probably already eating MSG and you were fine.
+Regarding its safety, you’re probably already eating MSG and you were fine.
 I know this because blinded studies show that people do not have sensitivity from plausible doses, and from the basic fact that MSG is glutamic acid attached to a sodium ion.
 You aren’t allergic to sodium unless you’re claiming to be allergic to salt, in which case you have bigger problems than umami.
 You are probably also not claiming to be allergic to glutamic acid as it’s an amino acid used by nearly all living beings and your body is synthesizing it at this very moment.
 It’s two bits you aren’t allergic to, which breaks into these bits when dissolved in water, which is to say immediately upon ingestion.
 That's not to say that because you're not allergic you couldn't be affected by large doses (see: salt), only that sensitivity to typical doses is unlikely.

 Why do we even have glutamate receptors though?
 It must be something important enough that our tongues have evolved the sophisticated chemical machinery to identify a specific class of compounds amongst the thousands we ingest.
 It’s one of only 5 basic tastes.
 This sensitivity is even more remarkable considering that our sour taste broadly registers pH and there are over 600 bitter-tasting compounds, so it’s more like salty and sweet which are sensitive to a small class of desirable nutrients.